mnkleinoeder/etoxws-api/doc/source/inc_prepare_ssh.rst

    ~$ ls .ssh/id_*
    .ssh/id_rsa  .ssh/id_rsa.pub

-If not create authentication keys with ``ssh-keygen``.
+If not create certificates with ``ssh-keygen``.
 Just press enter when the program asks for setting a passphrase.

 .. code-block:: bash